 Early Modern Literature; Literature and Science; Literature and Intellectual History; Literature and Law; Literature and Philosophy

 At Rutgers, Professor Turner is the Vice President for Academic Initiatives, where he guides research strategy, interdisciplinary initatives, and faculty advancement in the office of the Executive Vice President for Academic Affairs.
-From 2018-2020 he was the inaugural Associate Vice Chancellor for Research in the Humanities and Arts, and he is a former Director of the Center for Cultural Analysis (CCA), the leading institute for advanced interdisciplinary research in the humanities, social sciences, and natural sciences in SAS.
-He also currently runs EMRG @ RU: The Early Modern Research Group at Rutgers, an interdisciplinary research program on the period 1400-1700 that is currently sited at the CCA (formerly the Program in Early Modern Studies) and is a member of the Steering Committee for the Race and Early Modern World Working Group at the CCA.
-In the English Department, he teaches undergraduate courses on Renaissance comedy and social life, poetry and poetics in English, French Structuralism and its legacy, and philosophies of the human.
-At the graduate level, he teaches seminars on early modern literature and science, on literature and political thought, on early modern theatricality, and on Ben Jonson, and he supervises graduate students in all of these areas.
+From 2018-2020 he was the inaugural Associate Vice Chancellor for Research in the Humanities and Arts, and he is a former Director of the Center for Cultural Analysis (CCA), a leading institute for advanced interdisciplinary research in the humanities, social sciences, and natural sciences at Rutgers, New Brunswick.
+He also coordinates EMRG @ RU: The Early Modern Research Group at Rutgers, an interdisciplinary research program on the period 1400-1700 that is currently sited at the CCA (formerly the Program in Early Modern Studies) and is a member of the Steering Committee for the Race and Early Modern World Working Group at the CCA.
+In the English Department, he has taught undergraduate courses on Renaissance comedy and social life, poetry and poetics in English, French Structuralism and its legacy, and philosophies of the human.
+At the graduate level, he has taught seminars on early modern literature and science, on literature and political thought, on early modern theatricality, and on Ben Jonson.
+He supervises graduate students in all of these areas.

 Murray Hall, Room 053, College Ave Campus